nikolly/fiap-tech-challenge/README.md

                                  `.venv\Scripts\activate`  # Windows
 5. Install the dependencies: `pip install -r requirements.txt`

-## Usage

-1. Start the application: `./run.sh`
-2. Open your browser and go to `http://localhost:8000/api/embrapa/production`

 ## Docs

 1. Open your browser and go to `http://localhost:8000/docs` to find the API documentation in OpenAPI